-Berkeley College’s Medical Assistant Associate in Applied Science degree and Certificate programs prepare students to enter the high-demand field of healthcare and to work in a variety of settings, including physicians’ offices, hospitals, nursing homes, and other professional healthcare facilities.
+Berkeley College’s Medical Assistant Certificate and Associate in Applied Science degree programs prepare students to enter the high-demand field of healthcare and to work in a variety of settings, including physicians’ offices, hospitals, nursing homes, and other professional healthcare facilities.
 Graduates are prepared to meet both the clinical and administrative challenges of today’s rapidly changing healthcare environment.

-The Associate in Applied Science degree program is an extension of the career-track certificate program.
-Graduates of the A.A.S. degree program are also issued a certificate in Medical Assisting.
+The Associate in Applied Science degree program is an extension of the career-track Certificate program.

 Graduates of the Medical Assistant programs are eligible to sit for a variety of certification examinations, including: